mAbduqayum/python-workbook/100_conditionals/101_can_vote/can_vote.md

 ## Note
 - Voting age is 18 in most countries
-- Use simple comparison operator
+- Use the simple comparison operator
 - Handle integer ages